-It uses an entire pound of shredded carrots.
+This recipe uses an entire pound of shredded carrots.
 The water from all the carrots turns into steam as the cake batter bakes, which creates an amazing texture.

 The final ingredient that makes this carrot cake so moist is buttermilk!

-Tips for Making the Best Carrot Cake:
+Tips for Making the Best Carrot Cake

 - Use a microplane grater to shred your carrots into super fine pieces!
-It’s a bit of extra work, but it gives the cake an amazing texture
+It’s a bit of extra work, but it gives the cake an amazing texture.

-- Chill your cake layers in the freezer for about 20 minutes before assembling the cake, to make it easier to stack and frost.
+- Chill your cake layers in the freezer for about 20 minutes before assembling the cake.
+It makes it so much easier to stack and frost.

-- Mix your cake batter just until the ingredients are incorporated; this will ensure your cake layers are tender and fluffy
+- Mix your cake batter just until the ingredients are incorporated.
+This will ensure your cake layers are tender and fluffy.

 Making This Moist Carrot Cake in Advance and Storage Tips

-- Make your cake layers in advance and freeze them.
-It breaks the process up and make it more approachable.
+Make your cake layers in advance and freeze them.
+It breaks the process up and makes it more approachable.

-- Make your frosting ahead of time too, or save any leftover frosting!
-It can be stored in an airtight container in the fridge for up to a month, or in the freezer for up to 3 months.
+You can also make the frosting ahead of time too, or save any leftover frosting!
+It can be stored in an airtight container in the fridge for up to 2 weeks, or in the freezer for up to a month.
 Be sure to give it a good stir once it thaws to get the consistency nice and smooth again.